Robust multiple change-point detection for multivariate variability using data depth: Consistency of the algorithms

 both assumptions are satisfied.
 Clearly, neither Assumption \ref{ass:CSthm} or Assumption \ref{ass:KWthm} hold if $a=1$. \begin{theorem} Let $C>0,\ 1/2<\phi<1$ be constants independent of $N$.
 Let the estimated change-points $\hat{k}_1<\hat{k}_2<\dots<\hat{k}_{\hat{\ell}}$ be as in Algorithm \ref{alg:wbs}.
 Provided Assumptions \ref{ass:Lipschitz}-\ref{ass:thresh} hold, and the number of intervals $J_{\scaled{N}}\rightarrow\infty$ as $N\rightarrow\infty$ we have that

 \end{theorem} Theorem \ref{thm:WBS} states that for large $N$, it is highly probable that the change-point estimates produced by Algorithm \ref{alg:wbs} will be close to the location of the true change-points and that the number of these estimates is equal to the true number of change-points.
-The next theorem gives a similar result for Algorithm \ref{alg:pelt}.
+The next theorem gives a similar result for Algorithm \ref{alg:pelt} under a wide range of penalty terms ($O(1)<\beta_{\scaled{N}}<O(N)$). \begin{theorem} For $\beta_{\scaled{N}}$ as in \eqref{eqn:KW}, assume that $O(1)<\beta_{\scaled{N}}<O(N)$ and let $\delta>0,\ 1/2<\phi<1$.
+Provided Assumptions \ref{ass:Lipschitz}-\ref{ass:numcp} hold and Assumption \ref{ass:KWthm} holds, for $\widehat{\mathbf{k}}$ and $\hat{\ell}$ as in Algorithm \ref{alg:pelt}, we have that